core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### CoAP Group ## {#sec-groupdef-coapgroup}
 A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group messages that are sent to the group's associated IP multicast address and UDP port.
 That is, CoAP groups have relevance at the level of IP networks and CoAP endpoints.

-An endpoint may be a member of multiple CoAP groups by subscribing to multiple IP multicast groups and/or listening on multiple UDP ports.
+An endpoint may be a member of multiple CoAP groups, by subscribing to multiple IP multicast addresses and/or listening on multiple UDP ports.
 Group membership(s) of an endpoint may dynamically change over time.
 A device sending a CoAP group message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.

 A CoAP group is identified by information encoded within a group URI.
 Further details on identifying a CoAP group are provided in {{sec-groupnaming-coap}}.

 ### Application Group ## {#sec-groupdef-applicationgroup}
 An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
-That is, an application group has relevance at the application level, for example an application group could denote all lights in an office room or all sensors in a hallway.
+That is, an application group has relevance at the application level.
+For example, an application group could denote all lights in an office room or all sensors in a hallway.

 An endpoint may be a member of multiple application groups.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.

 There can be a one-to-one or a one-to-many relation between a CoAP group and application group(s).
 Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.

-An application group name may be explicitly encoded in the group URI of a CoAP request, for example in the URI path.
+An application group name may be explicitly encoded in the group URI of a CoAP request, for example in the URI path component.
 If this is not the case, the application group is implicitly derived by the receiver, e.g., based on information in the CoAP request or other contextual information.
 Further details on identifying an application group are provided in {{sec-groupnaming-app}}.

 ### Security Group ## {#sec-groupdef-securitygroup}
 For secure group communication, a security group is required.
 A security group comprises endpoints storing shared group security material, such that they can use it to protect and verify mutually exchanged messages.

 That is, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to that group.
+A server endpoint needs to be a member of a security group in order to receive and correctly verify a secured group communication message sent to that group.
 An endpoint may be a member of multiple security groups.

 There can be a many-to-many relation between security groups and CoAP groups, but often it is one-to-one.
 Also, there can be a many-to-many relation between security groups and application groups, but often it is one-to-one.
 Such relations are discussed in more detail in {{sec-groupdef-grouprelations}}.

 A special security group named "NoSec" identifies group communication without any security at the transport layer nor at the CoAP layer.
 Further details on identifying a security group are provided in {{sec-groupnaming-sec}}.